 - Life insurance often starts with a conversation about what is important to you.
 These can be really challenging and emotional discussions with loved ones, but can help you identify the types of products you may need as well as the level of cover.

-If you’re comparing life insurance policies, the comparison table below displays some of the policies currently available on Canstar’s database for a 30-39 year old non-smoking male working in a professional occupation.
+If you’re comparing life insurance policies, the comparison table below displays some of the policies currently available on Canstar’s database for a 30-39-year-old non-smoking male working in a professional occupation.
 Please note the table is sorted by Star Rating (highest to lowest) followed by provider name (alphabetical) and features links direct to the providers’ websites.
 Consider the Product Disclosure Statement (PDS) and Target Market Determination (TMD), before making a purchase decision.
 Contact the product issuer directly for a copy of the PDS and TMD.
 Use Canstar’s life insurance comparison selector to view a wider range of policies.
 Canstar may earn a fee for referrals.

 About Scott Hodgson, Chief Underwriter, Integrity Life